jgreys/jgreys/README.md

 I’m a Full Stack Developer currently residing in 🇰🇷 Seoul.
 I work with established brands and startups from all over the world to create interactive experiences and help launch digital services and products across a range of different platforms.

-I have been fortunate enough to work with some incredible clients over the past 10 years in cities across the world, such as 🇫🇷 Paris, 🇰🇷 Seoul, 🇯🇵 Tokyo and 🇦🇺 Melbourne.
+I have been fortunate enough to work with some incredible clients over the past 10 years in cities across the world, such as 🇫🇷 Paris, 🇩🇪 Berlin, 🇰🇷 Seoul, 🇯🇵 Tokyo and 🇦🇺 Melbourne.

 At present, I'm involved in my own projects, such as [Korea for WooCommerce](https://github.com/jgreys/korea-for-woocommerce), [WooCommerce Korean Payment Gateways](https://greys.co/products/category/gateways/?utm_source=extensions&utm_medium=description_tab&utm_content=gateways&utm_campaign=readme), Korean Authentication Services for WooCommerce and a few more which I hope to share with you very soon.